 What little explorer would not want his or her own pair of jungle binoculars?
 Offer to help your child create a unique pair from two empty toilet paper rolls.
 Simply paint your two rolls any color your child fancies.
 While traditional binoculars are brown or black, encourage your child to get creative with the decoration, such as painting them bright pink or adding a checkerboard pattern.
 There are a number of ways to connect the two tubes such a hot glue or try using a large rubber band around the dual eyepieces.
 Finally, punch a hole in each tube and string a piece of yarn to add the neck strap, and your little explorer will be ready for a safari.

 This craft project provides multiple levels of enjoyment for you and your child.
 In order to create alphabet rocks, you will first need to collect 26 smooth rocks of fairly equal size.
 Working together, you will paint each letter on its own rock until you have completed the entire alphabet.
 The success of this project will be determined by the age of your child and his or her comfort level with writing the alphabet.
 If your child is skilled with the letters, encourage him or her to experiment with the style, color, and decorations on the alphabet rocks.
 If your child needs more assistance, the two of you can work together to create your rocks.
 Once you have the alphabet complete, you can use your set to play word games both indoors and outdoors.
-Get the full tutorial here.
+To get the full tutorial click on alphabet rocks.